tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 Notice the change to the URL's `href` attribute, and the inclusion of some new template code to control what is displayed immediately after the hyperlink -- a count on the number of views for the given page.
 As we also check how many clicks each page has received (one or more clicks?), we can also control our grammar, too!

-### Updating Category View
+### Updating the Category View
-The fourth and final step for this particular exercise was to update the `show_category()` view to reflect the change in the way we present our list of pages for each category.
+The fourth and final step for this particular exercise was to update the existing `show_category()` view to reflect the change in the way we present our list of pages for each category.
 The specification now requires us to order the pages for each category by the number of clicks each page has received.
 This has to be descending, meaning the page with the largest number of clicks will appear first.

 This involves the simple addition of chaining on an `order_by()` call to our ORM request.
 Find the line dealing with the `Page` model in `show_category()` and update it to look like the line shown below.

 {lang="python",linenos=off}
 	pages = Page.objects.filter(category=category).order_by('-views')

 Now that this is all done, confirm it all works by clicking on categories and then pages.
 Go back to the category and refresh the page to see if the number of clicks has increased.
-Remember to refresh; the updated count may not show up straight away!
+Remember to refresh your browser; the updated count may not show up straight away!

 ## Searching Within a Category Page
 The main aim of Rango is to provide users of the app with a helpful directory of page links.
 At the moment, the search functionality is essentially independent of the categories.
-It would be better to integrate the search functionality within a category page.
+It would be better to integrate the search functionality within an actual category page.

 Let us assume that a user will first navigate to and browse their category of interest first.
 If they cannot find the page that they want, they will then be able to search for it.
 Once they examine their search results and find the page they are looking for, they will be able to add the page to the category they are browsing.